sokomishalov/skraper/README.md

 # Bugs
 Unfortunately, each web-site is subject to change without any notice, so the tool may work incorrectly because of that.
-If that happens, please let me know via an issue or some message.
+If that happens, please let me know via an issue.

 # Cli tool
 Cli tool allows to: